icebert04/icebert04.github.io/_posts/2017-11-11-my-purpose.md

 So in Conclusion, Friendillion is one of my Big Purpose in Life.
 To gain 1 million new friends and enjoy the true meaning of life along the way.
-I hope that as I embark this journey that you will be joining me in my Friends Circle and together we will discover our Real Purpose.
+I hope that as I embark this journey, you will be joining me in my Friends Circle and together we will discover our Real Purpose.